bxparks/rpn83p/USER_GUIDE.md

     - `NOT`: binary 1's complement of `X`, as 32-bit unsigned integer
     - `NEG`: binary 2's complement of `X`, as 32-bit unsigned integer

+<a name="FutureEnhancements"></a>
+## Future Enhancements

+There are a number of features which I would like to add in the future.
+I have grouped them as follows:

+<a name="NearFuture"></a>
+### Near Future

+- bit shift and rotation operators
+    - shift left
+    - shift right
+    - rotate left
+    - rotate right
+    - arithmetic shift right (preserve sign bit)
+- user-accessible registers
+    - Most HP calculators provide user-accessible registers identified by a number.
+For example `STO 00` stores the current `X` value to Register `00`.
+    - I hope to add most of these in the near future:
+        - `RCL NN`, `STO NN`, `STO+ NN`, `STO- NN`, `STO* NN`, `STO/ NN`
+    - The HP-42S supports registers identified by a string.
+Not sure if this feature is worth the effort.
+- user selectable integer size for `BASE` functions
+    - currently, binary, octal, hexadecimal routines are implemented internally using 32-bit unsigned numbers
+    - the user ought to be able to specify the integer size for those
+      operations: 8 bits, 16 bits, 32 bits, maybe 48 bits and 64 bits
+    - the user-interface will be a challenge: for large integer sizes, the number of digits will no longer fit inside the 14-15 digits available on a single line.
+- system memory
+    - It might be useful to expose some system status functions, like memory.
+    - But since we can always drop into the TI-OS and use `2ND` `MEM` to get that information, it is not clear that this is worth the effort.

+<a name="MediumFuture"></a>
+### Medium Future

+- complex numbers
+    - The TI-OS provides internal subroutines to handle complex numbers, so in theory, this should be relatively easy.
+    - I think the difficulty will be the user interface.
+A complex number requires 2 floating point numbers to be entered and displayed, and I have not figured out how to do that within the UI of the RPN83P application.
+- `STAT` functions
+    - There are lot of features that I need to research:
+        - average, std deviation, variance
+        - linear fitting
+        - logarithmic fitting
+        - exponential fitting
+        - power law fitting
+- real time clock
+    - I believe the TI-84 Plus has an RTC.
+    - It would be interesting to expose some time, date, and timezone features.

+<a name="FarFuture"></a>
+### Far Future

+I'm not sure these features are worth the effort, but I may do them for curiosity and the technical challenge:

+- programming
+    - Although I think it is technically possible for the RPN83P app to support keystroke programming, like the HP-42S, I am not sure that the calculator world needs yet another calculator programming language.
+    - Is it sufficient that the user can drop into TI-BASIC programming if that is required?
+- matrix and vectors
+    - I don't know how much matrix functionality is provided by TI-OS SDK.
+    - Making the user-interface reasonable could be a challenge.
+    - I'm not sure that adding matrix functions into a calculator is worth the effort.
+For any non-trivial calculations, it is probably easier to use a desktop computer and application (e.g. MATLAB, Octave, Mathematica).

+<a name="NotPlanned"></a>
+### Not Planned

+- graphing
+    - The TI-OS has extensive support for graphing equations.
+    - It does not make sense to duplicate that work in the RPN83P application.
+- computer algebra system (CAS)
+    - The TI-83 Plus and TI-84 Plus do not support CAS, so it is highly unlikely that the RPN83P will support CAS either.
+- rational numbers
+    - Not something that I have ever needed, so I probably will not want to spend my time implementing it.

 <a name="BugsAndLimitations"></a>
 ## Bugs and Limitations

+- `PRIM` (isPrime) is quite slow, about as slow as a TI-BASIC program.
+    - Uses the TI-OS floating numbers and subroutines, which works pretty well for smallish integers.
+    - Can probably make this significantly faster by implementing the algorithm using native Z80 integer operations.
+    - (Need to write a `div(u32, u16) -> u32` function).
+- `PROB` and `COMB` arguments are limited to `< 256`
+    - Should be relatively easy to extend this to `< 2^16` or `<2^32`.
+- `GCD` and `LCM` functions are slow
+    - Could be made significantly faster.
+- Too many digits when using `BASE 2`
+    - A single line in the RPN83P app can display 14 digits.
+    - A 32-bit integer in base 2 requires 32 digits, so the display will often overflow when using base 2.